-Name Designation as Independent Corporate Auditor Supplementary Explanation of the Relationship Reasons of Appointment Miyako Suda Ο Until December 2002, Miyako Suda's husband served as an executive officer of The Industrial Bank of Japan (IBJ, now Mizuho Bank, Ltd.), which is one of UBE's main lenders.
-As of March 31, 2015, UBE's balance of borrowings from Mizuho Bank, Ltd. stood at ¥17,726 million, accounting for 12.1% of the Company's total borrowings of ¥147,038 million.
-During a long career as an economist, Miyako Suda has held positions as a professor at Senshu University and Gakushuin University.
+Name Designation as Independent Corporate Auditor Supplementary Explanation of the Relationship Reasons of Appointment Suda Corporate Auditor Miyako Suda's husband served as an executive officer of The Industrial Bank of Japan (IBJ, now Mizuho Bank, Ltd.), which is one of UBE's main lenders.
+As of March 31, 2016, UBE's balance of borrowings from Mizuho Bank, Ltd. stood at ¥15,176 million, accounting for 11.8% of the Company's Miyako Suda has held positions as a professor at Senshu University and Gakushuin University.
 She currently serves as a special advisor to The Canon Institute for Global Studies, outside director of Fujitsu Limited, and outside director of Meiji Yasuda Life Insurance Company.
 Suda has never served as an executive officer of a main shareholder of UBE or a company having major transactions with UBE.
 There is also no risk of a conflict of interest with general shareholders.
-UBE considers Suda suitable to serve as an outside corporate auditor and further strengthen UBE's auditing, by auditing the execution of duties by directors from an independent and neutral standpoint, and giving feedback from his specialized expertise and extensive experience
+UBE considers Suda suitable to serve as an outside corporate auditor and further total borrowings of ¥128,631 million. an outside corporate auditor and further strengthen UBE's auditing, by auditing the execution of duties by directors from an independent and neutral standpoint, and giving feedback from his specialized expertise and extensive experience